100 Thieves defeats TSM at ‘Valorant’ First Strike, upsetting the region with a two-month old roster

 “Players like Wardell who were clearly talented, people didn’t really see it until this game,” said James “hazed” Cobb, a player on TSM.
 “We in the pro or semipro scene all saw it.
 But there’s just not enough space in the pro scene to give everyone a chance.
 And I think it’s just a problem within North America.”

 The loss hasn’t deterred TSM.
 “We’re not gonna be one of those teams that gets such a close second place and then guts our whole roster,” said Broomall.
-“Obviously, my team is easily in the running for the team team in the world.
+“Obviously, my team is easily in the running for the best team in the world.
 So is Sentinels on their better days.”

 Many “Valorant” watchers assumed the final would come down to TSM versus Sentinels, in-game rivals with a history of heated exchanges on social media.